Mellon Bank

 Edward Pattison was one of the first tinsmiths in America.
 Pattison’s Tinsmiths is an exhibition of tinware and tinsmithing equipment from our museum collection.

-According to family tradition Edward Pattinson’s father had an ambition for his family to move to America.
-Although his death prevented him from seeing it happen, in 1740 his son left County Tyrone for Connecticut along with his family including his brother William and sister Anna.
+According to family tradition, Edward Pattinson’s father had the ambition for his family to move to America.
+Although his death prevented him from seeing it happen, in 1740 Edward left County Tyrone for Connecticut along with his family, including his brother William and sister Anna.

 It is likely that Edward had some metalwork training in Ireland or England before he set up his business.
 He may have worked making pewter.
 He established a small business in tin manufacture in Berlin, Connecticut and the Pattison family travelled as peddlers throughout the countryside selling their tinware.